kratuvwxyz/kratuvwxyz/README.md

 ### 🌱 **Currently Learning:**
 - I'm currently diving deeper into Machine Learning and Artificial Intelligence (AI), Low-Code/No-Code Development, and Quantum Computing.
 I’m also exploring new concepts in Cloud Computing and DevOps, Cybersecurity, Progressive Web Apps (PWAs), and Single Page Applications (SPAs).
 Continuous learning fuels my passion and drives my projects forward.

-### 👯 **Looking to Collaborate On:**
-- I'm open to collaborating on projects related to full-stack development and visual design.
-Whether coding, design, or anything in between, let's connect and create something amazing together!

 ### 💬 **Ask Me About:**
 * My experience with JavaScript, including tips and best practices.
 * How I approach Scrum and Kanban software development  methodology in my projects.